waynepallen/core/doc/development-guides/OCB-DesignInfo.md

 when staring at a noderole graph with 10,000 edges.
 These are deployments, deployment roles, and snapshots.

-* A deployment is an administratively convenient logical grouping of nodes along with a set of default role configurations (the deployment roles) relevant to whatever workload is being run in the deployment.
-Deployments all have a parent deployment except for the system deployment, which Crowbar manages and which is where all newly-discovered nodes wind up.
+* A **deployment** is an administratively convenient logical grouping of nodes along with a set of default role configurations (the deployment roles) relevant to whatever workload is being run in the deployment.
+Deployments all have a parent deployment except for the system deployment, which OpenCrowbar manages and which is where all newly-discovered nodes wind up.
 Nodes belong to deployments, which helps control how the noderole graph is built.

-* A snapshot consists of a collection of node-role bindings created in a particular deployment.
+* A **snapshot** consists of a collection of node-role bindings created in a particular deployment.
 A deployment has a linear history of snapshots, and each snapshot can be proposed (in which case the user can edit noderole attributes and state, and the annealer will ignore